rowanam/rolling-stone-best-songs-quiz/README.md

 ### Switch game mode

-Currently, the game mode buttons are displayed above the quiz while the game is being run but they do not start a new game when clicked on.
-This is a feature that should be added, or have the buttons removed.
+The plan was to have the game mode buttons displayed above the quiz throughout the game, and have the user be able to click on them and switch to a different quiz.
+They were removed as the code to start a new game wasn't working, but this would be a good feature to reimplement and fix in future.

 ## Testing